rmmarcos/starter-hugo-research-group/content/people/people.md

 # Order that this section appears on the page.
 weight: 68

-title: Meet the Team
+title: Research team
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigators
+  - Principal Investigator
   - Researchers
   - Grad Students
   - Administration
   - Visitors
   - Alumni
+  - Collaborators
+  - Work team
 design:
   show_interests: false
   show_role: true